mcguiremw/nontech_sec/_posts/2019-03-10-dont-click-links-in-emails.md

 or blasted out to a large number of addresses in the general phishing attack.
 From here the attacker needs to create a mock site that makes the victim trust they know where they have landed after clicking a link in the email.
 Really this starts with the faked sender address and message.
-If the victim thinks they know who sent the email and the message is convincing enough the link will be clicked.
+If the victim thinks they know who sent the email and the message is convincing enough, the link will be clicked.
 A quick search on the Internet will give many statistics of how many people fall for phishing attacks.